 Hidakagawa Iriaizakura tells the story of a woman called Kiyohime who falls in love with the priest Anchin.
 He rejects her love and instructs a ferryman to not let her cross the Hidaka River.
 Enraged, Kiyohime jumps into the river where she is transformed into a violent serpent.
 She crosses the river and finds Anchin hiding in the bell of Dojoji temple.
 She wraps herself around the giant bell and burns both the bell and Anchin in a sea of fire.

 Dojoji temple actually exists and is located in Hidakagawa-cho, Hidaka-gun, Wakayama Prefecture.
 Hidakagawa Iriaizakura was a popular story and the scene of Kiyohime and the ferryman can be seen on a number of Ukiyoe prints.

-The video clip below shows a scene from the original Bunraku version.
-In this particular scene Kiyohime dramatically transforms into a serpent.
+The video clip below shows a performance of the original Bunraku version.

-1 I have as yet been unable to attribute this image, but it features the number 770 in the negative.
+1 I have as yet been unable to attribute this image, but it features the number 770 in the negative (lower left corner).

 2 For more information about Japanese theater, visit the site of the National Theater of Japan (Japanese and English).